arimger/Unity-Editor-Toolbox/README.md

 Enable custom hierarchy overlay in **ToolboxEditorSettings**.
 Basically it provides more data about particular GameObjects directly within the Hierarchy window.

 Each row contains:
-- layer
+- Layer
-- tag
+- Tag
-- toggle to enable/disable GameObject
+- Toggle to enable/disable GameObject
-- icon
+- Icon

 > Editor Toolbox/Editor/ToolboxEditorHierarchy.cs